 Finally, the Church has a history of covering up cases of child abuse and simply moving offending clergy to new posts where may offend again.
 There is a perception that the church is not doing enough to stop abuse from happening and to punish abusers.
 Pope Francis has been, in my opinion, a great pope who really cares about the sexual abuse of children.
 But he has not been perfect and has some things that are not helpful.

 Back in 2002, during the first wave of allegations, church leaders in the US ratified the “Dallas Charter,” or the “Charter for the Protection of Children and Young People,” and the “Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priest or Deacons.”
-New cases of abuse were possibly reduced by these measures, but we don’t know.
+New cases of abuse were possibly reduced by these measures.
+But, honestly, our clergy abuse lawyers really don’t know if it is making a difference.
 Legal and governmental dealings with old allegations, investigations, and criticisms, and the Church’s response is still very much ongoing.